jpdery/moobile-core-doc/Source/View/View.md

 Disables the touch interaction of the view.

-This method will disable the touch interraction of this view by swapping the CSS class from `enable` to `disable`.
-This will set the CSS style `pointer-events` to `none` thus disabling touch events.
+This method will disable touch interaction by toggling the CSS class from `enable` to `disable`.
+This will set the CSS style `pointer-events` to `none`, thus disabling touch events.

 #### Returns: